jestjs/jest/docs/API.md

 ### `.toMatchSnapshot()`

 This ensures that a React component matches the most recent snapshot.
-Check out [the announcement blog post](https://facebook.github.io/jest/blog/2016/07/27/jest-14.html) for more information on snapshot testing.
+Check out [the React + Jest tutorial](https://facebook.github.io/jest/docs/tutorial-react.html) for more information on snapshot testing.

 ### `.toThrow()`